benwhalley/soak/docs/how-to/thematic-analysis.md

 # Thematic Analysis with soak

-This guide explains how soak performs inductive thematic analysis using the `zs.yaml` pipeline.
+This guide explains how soak performs thematic analysis using the `zs.soak` pipeline. inductive

 ## Pipeline Overview